IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 The SoundBytes Custom has four event inputs.
 These are IN1, IN2, IN3, and IN4 on the terminal blocks around the perimeter of the board.
-The G terminals provide a convenient GND location to which the IN terminals can be connected via siwtches, push buttons, etc..
+The G terminals provide a convenient GND location to which the IN terminals can be connected via switches, push buttons, etc.

 ![](img/snd-player-in12.jpg)
 ![](img/snd-player-in34.jpg)